LeeVaughn/employee-directory-api-v2/README.md

 ## Motivation

-This is the fifth project in the Treehouse Full Stack JavaScript Techdegree program (version 2).
-I build the original version using Bootstrap but for practice I decided to build it again without using Bootstrap.
+This is a rebuild of the fifth project in the Treehouse Full Stack JavaScript Techdegree program.
+I built the original version using Bootstrap but for practice I decided to recreate it without using Bootstrap.

 ## Features